Lipschitz Continuous Algorithms for Covering Problems: Introduction

 \subsection{Organization}

 We provide Lipschitz continuous algorithm for the minimum vertex cover problem in Section~\ref{sec:vertex-cover}.
-Then, we provide naive, greedy-based, and LP-based algorithms for the minimum set cover problem in Sections~\ref{sec:set-cover-naive},~\ref{sec:set-cover-greedy}, and~\ref{sec:set-cover}, respectively.
+Then, we provide naive and greedy-based Lipschitz continuous algorithms for the minimum set cover problem in Sections~\ref{sec:set-cover-naive} and ~\ref{sec:set-cover-greedy}, respectively.
+Then, we provide LP-based Lipschitz continuous algorithms for the minimum set cover problem with approximation ratio $O(\log n)$-approximation and $(f+\epsilon)$-approximation in Sections~\ref{sec:set-cover} and~\ref{sec:set-cover-f}, respectively.
 We provide Lipschitz continuous algorithm for the feedback vertex set problem and the cycle sparsification result in Section~\ref{sec:fedback-vertex-set}.
 Finally, we discuss modifications needed to bound the Lipschitz constant under shared randomness in Section~\ref{sec:shared-randomness}.